An Alternative to Hardwood Floor Refinishing

 While the acrylic will dry with a nice shine on the floor for a sort time, it does not fix the surface of the polyurethane coat.
 Instead it seeps into the grain of the wood and seals the surface debris into the new acrylic finish, trapping it on your floors.
 As layer after later builds up, the floors become duller and duller.

 At some point the homeowner will decide to restore the floors to their rightful glory.
-Most hardwood floor companies will offer only hardwood floor refinishing services.
+Most hardwood floor companies will offer only hardwood floor refinishing services for the Houston area.
 However, this is not the only option available to homeowners.
 We have the experience and knowledge to refurbish your floors without resorting to sanding and refinishing your floors.

 Let me explain the difference.